jomorespi/underscores-sass-tailwind/README.md

 3. Switched to SASS, reformating all SCSS files
 4. Replaced the SASS syntax with the TailwindCSS syntax in all those files

-Note that I decided to respect the SASS variables used in Underscores, but replaced all its values using using Tailwind's 'theme()' function, so you'll be free to organize it in a way that you can manage theme from Tailwind config file.
+Note that I decided to respect the SASS variables used in Underscores, but replaced all its values using using Tailwind's **theme()** function, so you'll be free to organize it in a way that you can manage theme from Tailwind config file.

 ## Use it
 1. Download your copy of [Underscores WP Theme](https://underscores.me/).
 Remember **not to sassify** it
 2. Download the files from this repository and paste them into your theme.
 You will need to replace your **package.json** file.
 There's no need to do the same with **Readme.md**
 3. Replace the theme information in **sass/style.sass** header
-4. Run `npm install``
+4. Run `npm install`
 5. Use `npm run dev`, `npm run watch` or `npm run prod` and develop your theme!

 ## Refs